-d) Only one level may be assigned to a module, although there may be occasions when it is possible for some or all of the content to be delivered in common for modules at different levels.
-In these instances, the modules will

-- be clearly differentiated by separate learning outcomes and assessment and will be identified by separate module code numbers. - e) The credit values of modules shall be expressed in multiples of 10 credits up to a maximum of 60 credits, unless otherwise permitted by Academic Board or under delegated authority.
-As exceptions, study undertaken as a semester or year abroad/in industry may be defined in terms of a single module of 60 or 120 credits respectively, and dissertations / projects may be more than 20 credits.
-Exceptions may apply to Higher National Certificates and Diplomas where defined units (modules) are stated typically as 15 credits. - f) All modules shall have a module description which shall include: the School and the member(s) of staff responsible for the module, its title, code number, level and credit value; any co-requisites, pre-requisites and/or prohibited combinations; the form of delivery and where applicable the semester in which it is delivered; the objectives and learning outcomes; an overview of the content; the key texts and means of assessment. - g) Students may substitute modules undertaken during a semester abroad at an overseas institution for University College Birmingham (UCB) modules.
+- d) Only one level may be assigned to a module, although there may be occasions when it is possible for some or all of the content to be delivered in common for modules at different levels.
+In these instances, the modules will be clearly differentiated by separate learning outcomes and assessment and will be identified by separate module code numbers. - e) The credit values of modules shall be expressed in multiples of 10 credits up to a maximum of 60 credits, unless otherwise permitted by Academic Board or under delegated authority.
+As exceptions, study undertaken as a semester or year abroad/in industry may be defined in terms of a single module of 60 or 120 credits respectively, and dissertations / projects may be more than 20 credits. - f) All modules shall have a module description which shall include: the School and the member(s) of staff responsible for the module, its title, code number, level and credit value; any co-requisites, pre-requisites and/or prohibited combinations; the form of delivery and where applicable the semester in which it is delivered; the objectives and learning outcomes; an overview of the content; the key texts and means of assessment. - g) Students may substitute modules undertaken during a semester abroad at an overseas institution for University College Birmingham (UCB) modules.
 Such modules shall be of a level that is broadly comparable with UCB modules and in content shall contribute to a coherent programme of study. - h) The Academic Board, or delegated authority, has the discretion to decide whether or not a student shall be permitted to undertake specific modules at a "host" institution (i.e. where they will be spending their period of study abroad).
 In reaching this decision they will consider the appropriateness of level and content of the replacement modules.
-The decision of the Academic Board, or their nominee, shall be final. - i) In the case of students undertaking UCB-defined Continuing Professional Development activities, parts of modules may be offered.
+The decision of the Academic Board, or their nominee, shall be final. - i) In the case of Students undertaking UCB defined Continuing Professional Development activities, parts of modules may be offered.
 In such instances, no module mark will be ascribed to a student until all learning outcomes of the module are satisfied.
-A student who completes part of a module may be awarded a certificate of achievement.
+A Student who completes part of a module may be awarded a certificate of achievement.